MayureshWarang/NIFTY50app/README.md

 # NIFTY50app
-A streamlit app to display current NIFTY 50 stock &amp; its closing prices.
+A streamlit app to display current NIFTY 50 stocks &amp; its closing price charts.

-You can select the sectors of your choice from the side bar and chose to theh display the Stock price Chart year to date.
+You can select the sectors of your choice from the side bar and choose to display the Stock price chart year to date.